 - 1. Demonstrate ethical and professional behavior. - 2.
-Advance human rights and social, racial, economic, and environmental justice.

-- 3. Engage anti-racism, diversity, equity, and inclusion (ADEI) in practice. - 4.
+Advance human rights and social, economic, and environmental justice. - 3.
+Engage in anti-racism, diversity, equity, and inclusion (ADEI) in practice. - 4.
 Engage in practice-informed research and research-informed practice. - 5.
 Engage in policy practice. - 6.
 Engage with individuals, families, groups, organizations, and communities. - 7.
 Assess individuals, families, groups, organizations, and communities. - 8.
-Intervene with individuals, families, groups, organizations, and communities. - 9.
+Intervene with individuals, families, groups, organizations and communities. - 9.
 Evaluate practice with individuals, families, groups, organizations, and communities.

 This map is intended to show how course topics, content, and activities align to the student learning outcomes outlined above.
-The CSWE 2022 EPAS core competencies are identified in the first column and mapped to the Student Learning Outcomes (SLOs), the field practicum learning contract assignments and the CSWE 2022 EPAS Dimensions.
+Course objectives are italicized to distinguish them from the core competencies set forth by the CSWE's 2022 EPAS.